Majdi-Aref/restaurant/README.md

 ## 2. 8.
 Book a table

 - The "Book a table" button appears on the nav bar only after a user will have signed in.
-- A signed-in user can book a table in "Savour" my means of a booking form that is built in the "Book a table" page.
+- A signed-in user can book a table in "Savour" by means of a booking form that is built in the "Book a table" page.
-- To book a table, a user should choose a certain table from twelve tables for a specific date and time; the user should also choose a certain the number of guests that is 1, 2, 3, 4, 5, or 6.
+- To book a table, a user should choose a certain table from twelve tables for a specific date and time; the user should also choose a certain number of guests that is 1, 2, 3, 4, 5, or 6.
 - If the table, date, and time that a user chooses are already booked, an error message appears and encourages the user to choose another table, date, or time to be able to book a table.
 - If a user chooses a number of guests that is not compatible with the capacity of the table that the user wants to book, an error message pops up and notifies the user about that.
 - As a user successfully books a table, a confirmation message informs the user about that, and the user will be redirected into the "My Bookings" page, where they can check their bookings.